From Watershed Literary Events

-Watershed Literary Events, a spoken-word series sponsored by the Department of Cultural Affairs in South Orange, will host its final virtual reading of the year on Sunday, December 6, 2020, at 2 pm.
+Watershed Literary Events, a spoken-word series sponsored by the Department of Recreation and Cultural Affairs in South Orange, will host its final virtual reading of 2021 on Sunday, December 5, 2 pm ET.

-The event is free and open to the public and can be accessed through this Zoom link: https://us02web.zoom.us/j/
+The reading will feature Michael Lally & Friends.
+The event is free and open to the public and can be accessed through this Zoom link: https://us02web.zoom.us/j/86405802744.

-For updated information, check back with the South Orange Village website, or contact Peter Travers at email@example.com.
+Watershed Literary Events hosts four readings a year, featuring both established and emerging writers with a connection to New Jersey.
+For updated information, check back with the South Orange Village website, or contact Celina Herrero at email@example.com.